tandasat/blog/_drafts/2023-06-01-intel-vt-rp-part-1.md

 Intel VT-rp was introduced with the 12th generation and consists of three features:
 - HLAT: Hypervisor-managed Linear Address Translation
 - PW: Paging write
-- VPW: Verify paging write
+- GPV: Guest-paging verification

 Although all of the three work together, we will focus on HLAT in this post since it is the primary component to prevent the remapping attack.
-For the PW and VPW, stay tuned for the part 2.
+For the PW and GPV, stay tuned for the part 2.

 ### HLAT and the remapping attack